These are four words, with their definitions, you should know.

 I lived in New York during 9-11.
 You could cry at any time on TV and they didn't care.
 And here came the parade of guests.
 Those who lost loved ones in the rubble of the World Trade Center and those who were sure, sure, that their dear ones were alive in that rubble.

 ... can be a virtue representing human kindness, compassion, and affection—the unselfish loyal and benevolent concern for the good of another.
 It may also describe compassionate and affectionate actions towards other humans.

 Did you see the word compassion in there?
-You can love a meal or love your jeans or love a color but it's when you open up your arms to love a person or a people or a sexual orientation that it's really special.
+You can love a meal or love your jeans or love a color but it's when you open up your arms to love a person or a people that it's really special.

-Let me say this, I don't know nothing.
+Let me say this, I don't know nothin'.

 I just know we're better than we've shown.

 Subscribe to my blog: Mark McEwen's World